Leefarmer83/Translate-It/TESTING.md

 Did not enter letters/numbers in the password section | Section turns red and message states please fill out field when trying to submit| pass
 Used 5 to 15 letters for password  | Section turns green | pass
-Tried to use more than 15 letters for password  | Section does not allow | pass Cliked on Log In | Takes you to login page| pass
-Enter a successful username and password | Flash message stating succesful registration| pass
+Tried to use more than 15 letters for password  | Section does not allow | pass Clicked on Log In | Takes you to login page| pass Enter a successful username and password | Flash message stating successful registration| pass

 **HTML validator:**
 Errors are seen, this is expected due to the validator not handling Flask inside the HTML